What Is “Soap” Anyway?

 Soap—real soap—has been around since Babylonian days, and maybe longer.
 It’s really fascinating how soap is created.
 Basically, you mix an alkaline (good, old fashioned lye) and a fat, oil, or combination of both together and soap is born, containing neither the alkaline nor the oil that made it in the first place.
 In fact, there is no such thing as true soap made without lye!

 Most of us think that when we go to the grocery store, we’re buying soap.
 But in reality the “soap” that we buy over-the-counter is actually detergent…not real soap!
-Detergent surfactants were developed in response to a shortage of animal and vegetable fats and oils during world war I and world war II.
+Detergent surfactants were developed in response to a shortage of animal and vegetable fats and oils during World War I and World War II.
 In addition, a substance that was resistant to hard water was needed to make cleaning more effective.
 At that time, petroleum was a plentiful source for making these surfactants.
 Today, detergent surfactants are made from a variety of petrochemicals (derived from petroleum) and/or oleochemicals (derived from fats and oils).
-Gross!

 All of our soaps are hand-crafted using the highest quality ingredients and time-honored traditions.
 Because they are made from natural ingredients, they are biodegradable and more environmentally friendly than man-made detergents.
-The result is a product that looks, feels, and smells great.
-Why depend on artificial chemical ingredients when you can get right next door to nature?
+The result is a product that looks, feels, and smells great!

 A Little More History of Soap